redwoodjs/redwood/packages/telemetry/README.md

 ## Troubleshooting

-If you suspect problems with telemetry when running CRWA, you set the verbose flag to help diagnose issues.
+If you suspect problems with telemetry when running CRWA, you can set the verbose flag to help diagnose issues.

 For example,